 High upon a hill in Tenino stands an out-of-this-world custom home built by the heiress to the De Beers diamond fortune.
 It can be yours for $11 million — the most expensive property for sale in Pierce, Thurston, or Mason counties, according to listing agent Michael Morrison of Morrison House Sotheby’s International Realty.

 And it’s probably the most unusual, too — it even has a name, Merkaba.
 Merkaba is a three-dimensional, 8-point star made from two pyramids which is a symbol often associated with positive energy, harmony, and balance.

 The owner, Rebecca Oppenheimer, built the “modern but feminine” 6,500-square-foot home on 80 acres and told the South African architect she worked with: “Think Guggenheim museum meets space ship,” as they worked on the design.

 The home features egg-shaped rooms, circular details, and a staircase that seems to lead into a round reflecting pond below (but really takes you to the driveway).
-She worked with local architect Ruben Nunez to make sure everything was in line with Washington building codes.
+Jessicarae and Rueben Nunez were the local designers and builders on the home.

 Oppenheimer says the home was meant to be her forever home, but she decided to sell it and move back to South Africa with her two children following her divorce.
 It is furnished with some custom pieces.

 Throughout her life, Oppenheimer has lived in a series of large and stately mansions with formal rooms that rarely were touched.
 “I felt lost (in those spaces).
 I wanted a place to nest,” she said.

 “Every room has a purpose,” Oppenheimer added.
 “It is casual and unpretentious, but unusual.
 The curves and the lack of trim, in a way, is about simplicity.”